levisrabah/AutoCV-AI---Smart-Resume-Generator-for-African-Developers/README.md

-# AutoCV AI – Smart Resume Generator for African Developers
+# AutoCV AI – Smart Resume Generator for Developers

 AutoCV AI is a modern web app that helps you generate a professional, AI-powered resume in seconds.
 Input your details, let AI craft your summary, and download a beautiful PDF CV or a personal portfolio website.
 Built with Python, Streamlit, and Jinja2.